khwanchaiwill/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?
+Answer: The Preprcessing is the imply syntax in different language to complied into Css.
 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+Answer: My favorite concept is good to store the code and use it anywhere I want in Css and safe time.
 3. How would you explain the concept of a variable to someone new to programming?
+Answer: Variable is to store the data that you use and change in your program.
 4. What is the purpose of using functions in code?
+Answer: Allowed to repeat section of code with just a single line.
 5. What is a JSON data?
+Answer: JavaScript Object Notation.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.